data-integrations/amazon-s3-plugins/docs/S3-batchsource.md

 **Delimiter:** Delimiter to use when the format is 'delimited'.
 This will be ignored for other formats.

+**Use First Row as Header:** Whether to use first row as header.
+Supported formats are 'text', 'csv', 'tsv', 'delimited'.

 **Authentication Method:** Authentication method to access S3.
 The default value is Access Credentials.
 IAM can only be used if the plugin is run in an AWS environment, such as on EMR.